CS180-spring/cs180-22-cs180-22-theboys/README.md

 ### View Cart

 A customer can view their cart at any time.
 They simply need to click on the Cart that can be found in the top right corner of the website.
-Here, the customer can see all the NFTs that are currentyl in their cart.
+Here, the customer can see all the NFTs that are currently in their cart.

 ### Make Purchases